AlexChalakov/awesome-generative-ai-companies/readme.md

 - [Diveplane](https://diveplane.com/) - "Award winning Privacy Enhancing Technology.
 Create a safe, accurate synthetic twin of your data.
 All the value from your data without the risk to data privacy."

 Fundraised around $29.3 - 34MM according to [Crunchbase](https://www.crunchbase.com/organization/diveplane) and [DealRoom](https://app.dealroom.co/companies/diveplane)

-- [Mostly AI](https://mostly.ai) - "MOSTLY AI can create a smaller-sized, representative subset of your data.
-The smaller subset covers all the business scenarios for testing.
-Instead of random sampling, MOSTLY AI's synthetic data platform synthesizes a flexibly sized subset.
-The synthetic data subset accurately represents all production data."

-Fundraised $30MM according to [Crunchbase](https://www.crunchbase.com/organization/mostly-ai) and [DealRoom](https://app.dealroom.co/companies/mostly_ai)

 - [Synthesis.AI](https://synthesis.ai/) - "A synthetic data platform for ML engineers to enable the development of more capable AI models."